poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 - **Named arguments encourage less well thought out interfaces**: I do not think any conclusive evidence has ever been brought to light about this point.
-On the other hand, the opposite has been extensively studied and battle-tested through Swift's version of the feature, which is lauded by practionners of the language, notably library designers.
+On the other hand, the opposite has been extensively studied and battle-tested through Swift's version of the feature, which is lauded by practitioners of the language, notably library designers.
 Another example, from Rust even, is structs.
 Why is `Latitude { x: 42.1, y: 84.2 }` (instead of `Latitude { 42.1, 84.2 }`) seen as good if named arguments are not good ?
 To go further, why even name types ?
 We only need to know the type layout after all, and then we can access all of its data through offsets and